Correcting Faulty Road Maps by Image Inpainting: Automatically Correcting Faulty Road Map Predictions

-For both global context discriminator and local context discriminator, we adopt RaLSGAN loss.
-The vanilla GLCIC model use the Binary Cross Entropy (BCE) loss.
-However, empirical findings indicate that RaLSGAN loss helps to generate more textually clean and sharper lines \cite{ORG_7}, which is a desirable characteristic for road maps.
+For both global and local context discriminators, we adopt RaLSGAN loss \cite{ORG_7}, unlike the vanilla GLCIC model, which uses the Binary Cross Entropy loss.
+Empirical findings indicate that RaLSGAN loss helps generate sharper lines \cite{ORG_7}, a desirable characteristic for road maps.